 Program Educational Objectives

-(c) Graduates will be recognized for excellence and leadership and selected for high-quality industrial, academic, government and other professional positions
+- Graduates will be recognized for excellence and leadership and selected for high-impact industrial, academic, government, and other professional positions

 The program must have documented student outcomes that prepare graduates to attain the program educational objectives.

 - an ability to apply knowledge of mathematics, science, and engineering